- US Online Poker

 As was the case for WV sports betting, Justice chose not to act on the bill and instead let WV online gambling become law on Wednesday.

 WV joins these states that have some form of online gambling other than sports betting:

 This WV bill just beat the buzzer as the state legislature adjourned March 9, one day after the Senate amended and approved the act.

 The bill landing on Justice’s desk did not guarantee that WV online casinos would become legalized.
 Last year, Justice hedged at signing the WV sports betting bill.
-To boot, surprising vetoes have occurred, such as in Michigan last year.
+To boot, surprising vetoes have occurred, such as the one that killed iGaming and online sports betting in Michigan last year.